Sharp spectroscopic fingerprints of disorder in an incompressible magnetic state: Results

-Heat capacity measurements at low temperatures, with the magnetic field applied along the $c$-axis, are presented in Fig.~\ref{fig:4}f-g.
+Heat capacity measurements at low temperatures, with the magnetic field applied along the $c$-axis, are presented in Fig.~\ref{fig:5}f-g.
 The field dependence of specific heat at $T=0.2$~K reveals that a phase with gapless excitations exists below $\mu_0H\approx1$~T, which we assign to the Y-phase or its quantum analog.
-As the field increases, the specific heat is suppressed but reaches a finite value again between $\mu_0H\approx2.1$~T and 3.5~T (Fig.~\ref{fig:4}f).
-This enhancement survives up to $T\!=\!0.5$~K and matches the peaks observed in the field derivative of magnetization (Fig.~\ref{fig:4}e).
+As the field increases, the specific heat is suppressed but reaches a finite value again between $\mu_0H\approx2.1$~T and 3.5~T (Fig.~\ref{fig:5}f).
+This enhancement survives up to $T\!=\!0.5$~K and matches the peaks observed in the field derivative of magnetization (Fig.~\ref{fig:5}e).
 This correlation suggests that the low-temperature specific heat can detect the disorder-induced plateau state through the density of states of local spin-flip processes near vacancies, as these become gapless.
+The value of the entropy release between $T\!\approx\!0.2$ and $0.8$~K near $\mu_0H\approx3$~T is consistent with local spin-flip excitations near vacancies (see Supplementary Sec.~IV).
 Above $T\!=\!1$~K, the heat capacity shows only a broad peak that corresponds to the field-driven transition from the Y phase to the UUD phase.
 These findings emphasize the significance of examining the low-temperature regime when investigating the effects of disorder, even in systems that exhibit Ising-limit behavior.